 The optical properties of the stratospheric aerosols before 1982 are based on measurements of Agung aerosols.
-The size distribution we used is that given by Toon and Pollack [1976], which is based on measurements by Mossop [1964]; it has mean effective radius and variance [Hansen and Travis, 1974] of $r{aff} = 0.2 \ \mu m$ and $v{aff} = 0.6$.
-These aerosols are 1974] of $r{\rm eff} \approx 0.2 \ \mu m$ and $v{\rm eff} \approx 0.6$.
+The size distribution we used is that given by Toon and Pollack [1976], which is based on measurements by Mossop [1964]; it has mean effective radius and variance [Hansen and Travis, 1974] of $r{\rm eff} \approx 0.2 \ \mu m$ and $v{\rm eff} \approx 0.6$ .
 These aerosols are assumed to be spheres of sulfuric acid solution (75% acid by weight) with refractive index given by Palmer and Williams [1975].
 We used size data for the El Chichón aerosols based on measurements of Hoffman and Rosen [1983].
-Their May 1982 data had $r{\rm eff} = 1.4 \ {\rm gm}, v{\rm eff} = 0.4$, while their October 1982 data had $r{\rm eff} = 3.5 \ {\rm gm}, v{\rm eff} = 0.15$.
+Their May 1982 data had $r{\rm eff} \approx 1.4 \ \mu m$ , $v{\rm eff} \approx 0.4$ , while their October 1982 data had $r{\rm eff} \approx 0.5 \ \mu m$ , $v{\rm eff} \approx 0.15$ .
 We interpolated linearly between these two size distributions for the 6 month period April 1982 to October 1982, and thereafter used the small-particle (October 1982) size distribution.
-These various size distributions yield the same cooling at the Earth's surface as a function of τ (λ = 550 nm) within a few percent, as computed with the 1D RC model, but the large particles cause a greater stratospheric heating.
-For example, the May 1982 distribution yields a varming of 5°C at 23 km, the October 1982 distribution yields 2°C, and the Mossop [1964] aerosols yield 1.5°C.
+These various size distributions yield the same cooling at the Earth's surface as a function of $\tau$ ( $\lambda$ = 550 nm) within a few percent, as computed with the 1D RC model, but the large particles cause a greater stratospheric heating.
+For example, the May 1982 distribution yields a warming of 5°C at 23 km, the October 1982 distribution yields 2°C, and the Mossop [1964] aerosols yield 1.5°C.

 An extensive measurement campaign was mounted after the El Chichón eruption in 1982, which will allow a more precise calculation of the geographical and altitute distribution of the radiative forcing than for any previous volcano.
-We are working with J. Pollack and P. McCornick to make use of the full data now available for a comprehensive study of the climate impact in that period.
+We are working with J. Pollack and P. McCormick to make use of the full data now available for a comprehensive study of the climate impact in that period.
+However, the scenarios in our present simulations were defined in early 1983 when only sketchy data on the El Chichón aerosols were available, so the uncertainty in the aerosol forcing after El Chichón in our present simulations is comparable to that in the prior years.

-Acknowledgements.
+Acknowledgments.
 We thank Jim Angell, Alan Robock and Steve Schneider for comments on the first draft of this paper, Patrice Palmer and Jeff Jonas for helping produce the color figures, Jose Mendoza for drafting other figures, and Carolyn Paurowski for desktop typesetting.
-This work has been supported by the NASA Climate Program and EPA grant P&12960-01-0.
+This work has been supported by the NASA Climate Program and EPA grant R812962-01-0.